YairMenda/YairMenda/README.md

 # Hi 👋, I'm Yair

-I am Software Engineer with a BSc in Software Engineering from BGU.
+Software Engineer with a BSc in Software Engineering from BGU.
 My experience leading an E2E product, from initial concept and design, through execution to revenue generation.
 Focused on developing high-scale systems and integrating AI into production environments.
 ---

 ### 🛠️ Featured Projects